Anant016/fireauth/README.md

 Run `npm install` to install all the packages from package.json required for this project.

+Change firebaseConfig in src/app/app.module.ts according to your Firebase Project.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding